TinyLLaVA/TinyLLaVA_Factory/README.md

 </details>

 ## Custom Finetune
-If you want to finetune our trained model with your custom datasets, please refer to [here](https://github.com/TinyLLaVA/TinyLLaVA_Factory/blob/main/CUSTOM_FINETUNE.md).
+If you want to finetune TinyLLaVA with your custom datasets, please refer to [here](https://github.com/TinyLLaVA/TinyLLaVA_Factory/blob/main/CUSTOM_FINETUNE.md).

 ## Customize Your Own Large Multimodel Models